Torero Stadium – San Diego Toreros

-San Diego certainly has the Chargers and the San Diego State Aztecs are one of the more reputable Southern California programs.
-Fans that want a more affordable option or want to avoid the hassle of Qualcomm Stadium can look no further than the San Diego Toreros football program.
+The San Diego State Aztecs are one of the more reputable Southern California programs, but fans that want a more affordable option or want to avoid the hassle of Qualcomm Stadium can look no further than the San Diego Toreros football program.

-Torero Stadium hosts the football program and sits just next to the school’s basketball venue, the Jenny Craig Pavilion.
-The stadium is now over 40 years old, but thanks to several renovations feels like a modern facility.
-The nickname of the University of San Diego is often not familiar to those outside of San Diego.
-“Torero” is a popular term in Spain, Portugal, and Mexico, commonly used to describe a bullfighter.
+Torero Stadium hosts the football program and sits just next to the school’s basketball venue, the Jenny Craig Pavilion; Toreros Stadium is now over 40 years old, but thanks to several renovations feels like a modern facility.
+The nickname of the University of San Diego is often not familiar to those outside of San Diego — “Torero” is a popular term in Spain, Portugal, and Mexico, commonly used to describe a bullfighter.

 Despite being connected to and using the Jenny Craig Pavilion concessions, the offerings were still rather limited.

 The basic items included the hot dog ($4), bratwurst ($5), hamburger ($5), cheeseburger ($5.50), pulled pork ($5.50), French fries ($4), garlic fries ($5), chicken fingers ($6), onion rings ($4), corn dog ($4), pretzel ($3.75), nachos ($4.50), chips ($2.75), candy ($2.50), popcorn ($4), or the combo meal (sandwich, chips, drink for $9).
 Going with the theme of the Jenny Craig diet, the concessions offered a “Health Nut menu.”
 The items here include fruit ($1) or a salad ($4).
 The beverage options include soda (Coke products: medium $3.25 and large $4.25), water ($3), Powerade ($3.75), and coffee or hot cocoa ($2.50).
 I did also enjoy the flat screen televisions on temporary stands outside the concessions that allowed me to catch some other sporting events while waiting in line.